she0930she/TeamScanMe/Draft/readme.md

 **Then run**<br/>
 :npm start

+**Use a mobile device to scan the bar code either on commandline or browser, and boom, you are good to go.**<br/>

 **Note:please make sure the wifi domain of your laptop and mobile are the same**<br/>

 if you encounter problem, check the reference below: